Launchpad: Denisse Quintanilla

 “Growing up, I saw the challenges my parents faced due to the lack of information provided in their own language,” says Denisse Quintanilla.
 “This is what pushed me to pursue a degree in bilingual journalism.
 I wanted to be able to provide people in underserved communities with the tools and information they need in their everyday lives.”

-After earning a bachelor’s in Spanish with a concentration in communications (media studies and production cluster) last May, Quintanilla was hired to produce the weekday 6 p.m. news broadcast at KSN, an NBC-affiliated station.
+After earning a bachelor’s in Spanish with a concentration in communications (media studies and production cluster) last May, Quintanilla was hired as a bilingual news producer at KSN, an NBC-affiliated station.
 “The work has been very rewarding,” she says.

 How I Got Here